 Before committing to a species, do your research to understand that animal’s characteristics and needs.
 For example, did you know that rats are curious and thrive on interaction?
 Rats match well with owners that have time to devote to working with them.
 In addition, consider reading books about the small animals that interest you most.
 Popular pets include gerbils, hamsters, rats, mice, guinea pigs, bunnies, and ferrets.

 Remember that each of these mammals requires a different set of care tips and needs.
 To find a pet that fits your lifestyle, learn about the dietary, grooming, and supply needs of your options.
 Finally, consider their habits and your environment.
 Some small mammals are nocturnal, which may not be a good fit for light sleepers.
 Also, families with babies or toddlers will need to make sure that the small animal cannot be mistaken for a toy.
 This initial research is crucial both before you purchase your pet and after, when you’re learning to properly care for it.

 Regular Veterinarian Visits

-When choosing a veterinarian, visit the American Animal Hospital Association’s website for a list of accredited vet practices in your area and ask for recommendations from friends and family—especially those who take skilled care of their small animals’ health and welfare.
+Don’t have a vet yet?
+You can visit the website of the American Animal Hospital Association for a list of accredited vet practices in your area.
+In addition, consider asking for recommendations from friends and family, especially if you know someone who also owns a small pet.

 Exercise and Handling